The local Tb theorem with rough test functions

 Given the assumptions on $T_{\#}$, our goal is to construct a better behaved accretive system for the suppressed operator $T_\Phi$.
 To achieve this, we need to relax the notion of an accretive system a little, so as not to demand the supply of test functions for every cube, but only an appropriate subcollection of them.

-\begin{definition}[Accretive system on a sparse family; special off-diagonal estimates] Let $Q_0$ be a cube.
+\begin{definition}[Accretive system on a sparse family] Let $Q_0$ be a cube.
 A \emph{sparse family} of dyadic subcubes of $Q_0$ is a collection $\mathscr{Q}$, containing $Q_0$, such that for some $\tau>0$ and for all $Q\in\mathscr{Q}$ we have